How the Green Context Engine Works

 - 1

-The system scans 7+ energy and climate news sources for new articles matching topics like solar, wind, coal, deforestation, and grid decarbonization.
+The system scans 5 energy and climate news sources for new articles matching topics like solar, wind, coal, deforestation, and grid decarbonization.
+An AI then selects which story from each source is best served by the available data.

 - 2